Aglaura hemistoma

 Aglaura is a monotypic genus of deep-sea hydrozoan in the family Rhopalonematidae.
 It is represented by the species Aglaura hemistoma.
 It has a cosmopolitan distribution in tropical to temperate oceans.
+A. hemistoma are omnivorous creatures, feeding on protistan and microplanktonic prey.
+They utilize water current flow fields and ambush predation strategies for prey capture.
+Flow fields are generated by their tentacles and nonmotile prey are easily ingested as they are directed towards the manubrium.
+Ambush capture is achieved by triggering quick tentacle contractions upon direct contact to move prey towards the manubrium.